 Why Should I Add a Border to a Crochet Blanket?

-These border edging patterns are the perfect way to hide imperfections or mistakes, plus, they can add a clean finished look to almost any crochet afghans.
+These border edging patterns are the perfect way to hide imperfections or mistakes, plus, they can add a clean finished look to almost any crochet afghan or blanket.
 Basically, it’s just a quick and simple way to add a little something extra to a blanket project.

 - Finished look to edges of blankets